Skip to main content

 You must:

-1. Review the research report provided in the REPL as `research_report` line by line.
+1. Review the research report provided to you as `research_report` line by line.

 2. Identify which lines of the research report use information that could be from web search results.